The Trailhead

 Adventure, for me, is philosophy with skin-in-the-game.
 Do my ideas about life hold strong when the stakes are high, when the elements are harsh, and when alone with no one coming to help?
 I am trying to find out, and I am reporting back here what I learn.

-First of all, I have a website- erikhoganphotography.com.
+I have a website- erikhoganphotography.com.
 This is where you can access my full photo galleries.
 I have a lot of images there, and I frequently add to it.
 I am beginning to go back and title each one for reference and to give you some context of where it was taken.

 I would be thrilled if you took some time to view these photos.
 If you have any questions about them, don’t hesitate to reach out!